Last Updated on February 28, 2023 by andrewshih

 - Job Title: Your job title at the organization.

-- Functional Reporting Area: Pick a functional area most resembles your team.
+- Functional Reporting Area: Pick a functional area that most resembles your team.

 - Organization Primary Focus: Industry that best fits your organization.